-This post has been updated to reflect changes for 2019.
+This article has been updated to reflect changes for 2020.

 Did you know that not everyone pays the same amount for Medicare premiums?
 As you are planning for retirement or if you are already in retirement, it is important to understand the effects that your financial decisions can have on your Medicare premiums.
 It could be the difference of hundreds of dollars a month.

 The cost of Medicare B and D (prescription drug coverage) premiums are based on your modified adjusted gross income (MAGI).
 If your MAGI is above $87,000 ($174,000 if filing a joint tax return), then your premiums will be subject to the income-related monthly adjustment amount (IRMAA).
 Below are two charts from the Centers for Medicare and Medicaid Services showing how IRMAA can affect premiums at different MAGI levels.